Washington State Library Microsoft Imagine Academy

 - Promote a foundation for lifelong learning—the ability to adapt and upgrade individual skills in a rapidly changing world—by providing the building blocks of essential skills all students and citizens require to be active, lifelong learners in a technology intensive environment, and to compete and be at the forefront of the 21st-century global economic system.

-- You will need a Microsoft account to access the IT Academy.
+- You will need a Microsoft account to access the Imagine Academy.
 Email accounts ending in hotmail.com, live.com, outlook.com, or xbox.com are Microsoft accounts.
 You can use any non-Microsoft email address to set up a Microsoft account.

 - Once registered, courses can be taken from any computer with internet access that supports the Microsoft Silverlight plugin.